Chapter 8: Nominations and Elections

 Nominating committees should explore all suggestions for nominees in the search for the most qualified candidates, including:

-• Representatives of a variety of types of libraries should be considered for each committee.
+- Representatives of a variety of types of libraries should be considered for each slate.

-• Members of the division or section should be considered first.
-However, if a desirable candidate is a personal member of ALA but not a member of the division, he or she may be asked to join.
-The candidate must join for the year in which she or he is nominated, and must be a personal member the year of the election and for subsequent years until the end of the term of office.
+- Members of the division or section should be considered first.
+However, if a desirable candidate is a personal member of ALA but not a member of the division, the individual may be asked to join.
+The candidate must join for the year of nomination, and must be a personal member the year of the election, and for subsequent years until the end of the term of office.

 Biographical information for all candidates is due December 1st.